1.5. Cluster Configuration Considerations

 When configuring a Red Hat High Availability Add-On cluster, you must take the following considerations into account:

-Red Hat does not support cluster deployments greater than 16 full cluster nodes.
+- Red Hat does not support cluster deployments greater than 32 nodes for RHEL 7.7 (and later).
 It is possible, however, to scale beyond that limit with remote nodes running the